• Scooters, Mopeds, Etc... in Utah

 Minors

-If you're under 15 and driving while using the motor, you must be under the "direct supervision" of your parent or legal guardian.
+If you're under 15 years old and driving while using the scooter, you must be under the "direct supervision" of your parent or legal guardian.
 What does that mean?
 It's defined as overseeing the rider at a distance at which contact is maintained and advice and assistance can be given and received.

-If you're under eight, you can't ride your scooter while using the motor on any public property, highway, path, or sidewalk.
+If you're under 8 years old, you can't ride your scooter while using the motor on any public property, highway, path, or sidewalk.

 County Rules